> home / blog /

 Automatically migrating Images from Airtable to a CDN

-March 27, 2024|pythonairtable
+October 27, 2024|pythonairtable

 Are your Airtable images disappearing after just two hours?
 Airtable recently changed their attachment URL behavior, causing them to expire after 120 minutes.
 If you're using these URLs to display images on your website, you might be wondering what to do next.
 The solution?
 Migrate all your images to a CDN of your choice.